-I think most entrepreneurs are risk averse in that they focus on where their skills, expertise, and experience give them an edge.
+I think most successful entrepreneurs are prudent risk takers: they focus on customer needs where their skills, expertise, and experience give them an edge.
 Drucker advises setting aside 20% of your budget to obsoleting your current offerings which is in line with the McKinsey 3 horizon model of 70% focus on near term payoff base-hits, 20% on longer term doubles and triples, and 10% on transformational home runs.
 One key is lopsided bets where the downside is small but the potential payoff is large.

 Axiom 2: Always take your profit too soon: short modest winning streaks are the most common.
 Decide in advance what you want from a venture, and when you get it, get out.